-Today’s article topic is on Stop Losses.
-The subject is of immense importance to any Forex trader.
+The subject of Stop Losses is of immense importance to any Forex trader.
 Why?
 Simply put, the stop loss level is the ultimate level where a trader chooses to accept a losing trade.
 Stop losses are however only a necessity because Forex traders use leverage to maximize the potential gains from the Forex market.
-We will start our article with a quick glance at leverage, since it is the reason/culprit why we Forex traders absolutely must use stop losses.
+We will start our article with a quick glance at leverage since it is the reason/culprit why we Forex traders absolutely must use stop losses.

 The business of Forex

 To be honest, I would not be surprised if businesses are jealous of Forex traders because of their fast and easy access to so much the capital.
 Then again, the high leverage is not given and granted to Forex traders because of banks like us so much.
 Why can Forex traders have the access to such high levels of leverage?

 It is a simple business proposition for them.
 The higher the leverage the riskier the trading becomes.
 The riskier the trading is, the higher the likelihood of capital loss for the trader.

 Traders are actually able to access very high levels of leverage.
 Typically anything from up to 100:1 is very common and nowadays the leverage “mania” continues and some brokers are even offering leverage levels close to 1000:1.

 Leverage is what makes the Forex business a risky venture.
 Think about it.
 If you actually own currency, would you get stopped out?
 Would there be a need for a stop loss?

 When you own the currency, you own it.
 The risk you run is the devaluation of that particular currency versus other currencies.
 You also run the risk of inflation and that the currency amount you own has less purchasing power in the future.
 But that is it.
 Owning and trading your currencies at a 1:1 rate is not that dangerous in fact.